Workflow actions: Reading and modifying data

 6. Check the generated sample data for use in subsequent actions

 Why previous nodes must be tested first: Actions often reference data from earlier steps.
-Without test data from previous nodes, you can’t properly configure field mappings.
+You can’t properly configure field mappings without test data from previous nodes.

 After testing an action, review several key indicators to ensure it worked correctly.
-Look for success indicators, examine any sample data generated by the action, and verify that all field values were mapped correctly.
+Look for success indicators, examine the payload generated by the action, and verify that all field values were mapped correctly.

-Also, check for error messages which indicate configuration issues that need to be addressed.
+Also, check for error messages in the history which indicate configuration issues that need to be addressed.

 Frequently asked questions